davidjhovsepian/Fintech-App/README.md

-**Period:** October 2021 – June 2022
+**Period:** November 2021 – May 2022
 **Role(s):** Scrum Master / Agile Coach
 **Industry:** Financial Technology (Fintech)
 **Client:** Confidential
-**Location:** Nevada
+**Location:** Nevada (remote work)

 **Project Overview:**
 - Leading two teams developing a mobile banking app (iOS / Android)
 - Supporting the entire project in terms of scaling – five teams in the frontend area

 **Project Tasks:**
-- Establishing clear roles and responsibilities within the project teams
+- establishing clear roles and responsibilities within the project teams
-- Creating a framework for agile development
+- creating a framework for agile development
-- Conducting retrospectives to reflect on past iterations and identify areas for improvement
+-  lead retrospectives to reflect on past iterations and identify areas for improvement
 - Collaborating with cross-functional teams to prioritize and deliver features
 - Developing and maintaining project documentation and communication channels
 - Facilitating decision-making and conflict resolution within teams